Huldah Academic Legacy Awards Criteria

 - Active participation in building the Israelite family (e.g., teaching, mentoring, organizing, serving)

-- Leadership or support in ministry events, festivals, or educational programs
+- Leadership or support in Israelite events, festivals, or educational programs

 - Upholding and promoting Israelite values in speech, conduct, and community life